Breviary (Lent)

 • Content Description

-The bifolium contains text used during Lent (Quadragesima).
-The left-side recto begins with an antiphon (Vigilate omnes et orate) and continues with another (sive) that is largely illegible, but may be Media vita in morte sumus.
+The bifolium contains text used during Lent.
+The left-side of the recto begins with an antiphon (Vigilate omnes et orate nescitis) and continues with another antiphon (sive) that is largely illegible, but may be Media vita in morte sumus.
+These chants can be associated with the first Sunday in Lent (Dominica I in Quadragesima).
 This side then contains a rubric: Iste ordo processionis teneatur usque dominicam in palmam exceptis responsoriis que assumuntur de hystoriis singularum dominicam (This order of the procession must be kept through to Palm Sunday, except the responsories which are assumed for the histories of individual Sundays).
-The rubric is followed by a set of propers for the first Sunday in Lent (Dominica I in Quadragesima), several of which are derived from Psalm 90, including the introit (Invocavit me), gradual (Angelis suis), and tract (Qui habitat).
-On the right-side recto are parts of 2 Corinthians 6, likewise for use on the first Sunday in Lent.
-The left-side verso contains an antiphon (Pacem tuam quaesumus domine).
-On the right-side verso is Matthew 25: 31-33, intended for use on the Monday after the first Sunday in Lent (Feria II post Dominica I in Quadragesima).
+The rubric is followed by the propers of the Mass for the first Sunday in Lent: introit (Invocavit me), oration (Deus qui ecclesiam), epistle (Hortamur vos), gradual (Angelis suis), tract (Qui habitat), and gospel (Ductus est ihesus).
+The right-side of the recto continues with text intended for use on the same day.
+It begins with part of 2 Corinthians 6, followed by a response (Septies in die laudem dixi) and two versicles (Erravi sicut ovis quae perierat and Scapulis suis).
+The side then continues with an antiphon (Dixit dominus) and additional part of 2 Corinthians 6 for both Vespers.
+The left-side of the verso contains two antiphons (Miserere mihi domine and Pacem tuam quaesumus domine) to be used at Compline.
+Both chants can be associated with the first Sunday in Lent.
+On the right-side of the verso is Hieronymus’ Commentarii in Matthaeum 25: 31-33.
+These verses from the Gospel of Matthew are used during the Monday after the first Sunday in Lent (Feria II post Dominica I in Quadragesima).

 There are several marginal notations in different hands on both sides.
-Notably, on the bottom of the left-side verso, partially obscured by the turn-ins, is what appears to be a Hellenized name ([Georgius?]
+Notably, on the bottom of the left-side of the verso, partially obscured by the turn-ins, is what appears to be a Hellenized name ([Georgius?]
 Backmeysteriades).
-On the bottom of the right-side verso, there are also three lines of Greek, referencing Homer and the Iliad (ΟΜΗΡΟΣ ΙΛΙΑΔΟΣ [Β?] ΡΑΨΩΔΙΑς).
+On the bottom of the right-side of the verso, there are also three lines of Greek, referencing Homer and the Iliad (ΟΜΗΡΟΣ ΙΛΙΑΔΟΣ [Β?] ΡΑΨΩΔΙΑς).

 History